 Drs.
-Joe McIntyre, Dan Whiting, and Kelsey Rockey at Smiles for Life in Harrisonburg, VA, invite you to learn how the pinhole surgical technique procedure is performed.
+Joe McIntyre, Dan Whiting, Kelsey Rockey, and Bryant Ash at Smiles for Life in Harrisonburg, VA, invite you to learn how the pinhole surgical technique procedure is performed.
 This 20-minute procedure is a scalpel- and suture-free alternative to traditional gum grafting that is far less invasive than traditional gum grafting.

 What to Expect during the Procedure

 Before you begin, your dentist will numb the treatment area with a local anesthetic.
 While most patients notice little discomfort during this procedure, we offer several forms of sedation if you are nervous, have a low pain tolerance, or have difficulty sitting for long periods.
 Once you are comfortable, your dentist will create small openings about the size of a pinhole in your gums using a specialized needle.

 At Smiles for Life, we are proud to offer the pinhole surgical technique as a minimally invasive and scalpel-free method for restoring your gumline.

 Next, your dentist will use an instrument specially designed by Dr. John Chao to gently loosen the underlying tissue.
 Next, your dentist can carefully move your gum tissue to cover areas that have become exposed due to gum recession.